WojjyGitHub/Final-Assessment/README.md

 - Added a watermark to artist images to reduce the risk of any copyright infringments (main and gallery)
 - Added code for FAVICON icons via https://realfavicongenerator.net
 - Added structured data to have the google search results display 'Heidixe Fine Art' instead on 'heidixefineart.com' (main page)

+  15/02/24
+  - Fixed an incorrect link to #animals (contact page)